rodrigokang/profile/README.md

 Developing machine learning models to predict customer churn in non-contractual relationships within the retail market using an **RFM-based approach**.
 The project explores various algorithms, including Logistic Regression, Random Forest, XGBoost, and Neural Networks, to benchmark performance and enhance predictive accuracy.

 ### [Labs](./labs)
 This directory is dedicated to exploring and solving problems in probability and statistics, numerical analysis, computational physics and quantitative finance.
-Each problem is approached using Python, R, and C++, demonstrating a versatile skill set in programming and analytical problem-solving across these diverse fields.
+Each problem is approached using `Python` demonstrating a versatile skill set in programming and analytical problem-solving across these diverse fields.
 It serves as a comprehensive collection of solved problems, designed to deepen understanding and provide practical examples of key concepts, making it a valuable resource for learning and application.

 ## Contact
 Feel free to explore the projects and delve into the code and documentation.
 For any inquiries, please reach out to me via [rodrigokang88@gmail.com](mailto:rodrigokang88@gmail.com) or connect with me on [LinkedIn](http://www.linkedin.com/in/rodrigojuankang).